 Below are some of the most common reasons why you will see a rescue Goldendoodle up for adoption:

 - Goldendoodles are highly energetic.
-Many people understimate the amount of exercise they need.
-If they aren’t properly exercised, Goldendoodles become destructive around the house.
+Many people underestimate the amount of exercise they need.
+Goldendoodles become destructive around the house if you don’t properly exercise them.
 Many new pet owners can’t handle this and put their Goldendoodle up for adoption or let them go.

 - The Goldendoodle was used for breeding purposes and can no longer breed.
-Unfortunately, since the Goldendoodle has become so popular, there are a lot of puppy mills and terrible breeding practices.
-One of these unethical breeding practices is to breed a Goldendoodle and then retire the dog and put them up for adoption.
-You can often times adopt one of these retired Goldendoodles.
+Unfortunately, since the Goldendoodle has become so popular, there are a lot of puppy mills and others with terrible breeding practices.
+One of these unethical practices is to breed a Goldendoodle and then retire the dog and put them up for adoption.
+You can often adopt one of these retired Goldendoodles.

 - Goldendoodles bark.
-Like most dogs, the Goldendoodle barks whether it’s from separation anxiety, nervousness, or if they want to play.
-Many living situations like apartments, can’t accommodate a dog that barks because the noise is disruptive.
-Often times, people get too many noise complaints and have to put the adult Goldendoodle up for adoption.
+Like most dogs, the Goldendoodle barks, whether it’s from separation anxiety, nervousness, or if they want to play.
+Many living situations like apartments can’t accommodate a dog that barks because the noise is disruptive.
+Often, people get too many noise complaints and have to put the adult Goldendoodle up for adoption.

 - The owners pass away.
-Another common reason why Goldendoodles end up at shelters or rescues for adoption is because the owner passes away and no one else is able to care for the dog.
-It’s definitely an unfortunate situation, but you will commonly see this at a lot of rescues or humane societies.
+Another common reason Goldendoodles end up at shelters or rescues for adoption is that the owner passes away and no one else can care for the dog.
+It’s an unfortunate situation, but you will commonly see this at many rescues or humane societies.

 - Goldendoodles are expensive.
 You’ll be spending at least $100 every 6 weeks to groom your Goldendoodle.
-In addition, you have to pay for food, shelter, bedding, toys, and veterinarian visits.
-The cost of a Goldendoodle adds up real quickly.
+You also have to pay for food, shelter, bedding, toys, and veterinarian visits.
+The cost of a Goldendoodle adds up quickly.
+Caring for your Goldendoodle isn’t cheap!

 Conclusion for Rescue Goldendoodles for Adoption

-We’ve reviewed several of the reputable Goldendoodle rescues and adoption facilities around the United States.
-We hope this information helps you in search of a Goldendoodle puppy for adoption or a rescue Goldendoodle for adoption.
+We’ve reviewed several reputable Goldendoodle rescues and adoption facilities around the United States.
+We hope this information helps you search for a Goldendoodle puppy for adoption or a rescue Goldendoodle for adoption.
 Best of luck!